UKCloud/documentation/articles/azure/azs-how-retrieve-quota-ps.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Retrieve your subscription quotas
+toc_title: Retrieve your Subscription Quotas
 toc_fullpath: Users/How To/azs-how-retrieve-quota-ps.md
 toc_mdlink: azs-how-retrieve-quota-ps.md
 ---

-# How to retrieve your subscription quotas using PowerShell
+# How to Retrieve your Subscription Quotas using PowerShell

 ## Overview